A CAMERA BANDWAGON

 RECORDED INCIDENTS

-Fixed traffic cameras have now been installed at most main traffic light junctions all over the island and these cameras are mainly focused on speeding and traffic violations, which include illegal u-turns and red light violations.
-However, it seems that their effect has become somewhat negated as there has been many recorded incidents of drivers slamming on their brakes or driving erratically when trying to avoid a fine for these violations.
-As a result it has now been established that these actions, that did not exist before the cameras were installed, have caused extended danger to all road users including pedestrians and cyclists.
-Several drivers have stated that they must now drive like this to avoid excessive fines for passing through a yellow signal or merely getting too close to a white traffic line.Â
+Fixed traffic cameras have now been installed at most main traffic light junctions all over the island.
+These cameras record different traffic violations.
+These include, speeding, illegal u-turns and red light violations.
+It seems, however, that their effect has become somewhat negated.
+Drivers have been known to suddenly slam on their brakes or stop at green lights in anticipation of an amber light.
+This somewhat erratic driving has caused extended danger to all road users including pedestrians and cyclists.
+Several drivers maintain they must now drive like this to avoid the excessive fines for passing through an amber signal or merely getting too close to a white traffic line.Â

 ROAD SAFETY